dltuananh123/Resort-Quote-Generator/MAINTENANCE.md

 If not available, create declaration files in the `types/` directory, like we did for `dom-to-image`.

+The application includes custom type declarations for the dom-to-image library in `types/dom-to-image.d.ts` along with helper functions in `lib/export-helpers.ts` to ensure type safety.

 ### Export Quality Issues

 If export quality is poor:

 1. Check the `qualitySettings` in `lib/export-helpers.ts`
 2. Adjust scale and quality parameters for better results

+The application currently supports:

+- PNG export with three quality levels (normal, high, ultra)
+- PDF export that maintains the formatting of the quote display

 ### Styling Inconsistencies